 In this section, you can find out more about meetings of the Authority and its committees, and you can also download copies of the meeting agendas and associated papers from the Committee Papers page.
 If you can’t find what you’re looking for then contact us.

-If you want to know when future meetings will take place, have a look at the Meetings Calendar 2020-21 and 2021-22.
-You can also take a look at the remit of the National Park Authority and its committees by reading the Terms of Reference.
+If you want to know when future meetings will take place, have a look at the Meetings Calendar 2023-24.
+You can also take a look at the remit of the National Park Authority and its committees by reading the Terms of reference.

 Where are the meetings held?

 All meetings are held at our headquarters in Pembroke Dock unless otherwise stated:

 This Committee looks at risks and performance in Finance, Human Resources, Information Technology, Performance Management and Communications.